-Dietitian Avni Kaul Shares the Benefits of Apple Cider Vinegar
+Dietician Avni Kaul Shares the Benefits of Apple Cider Vinegar

 Table of Contents

 You may have vinegar in your pantry.
 Plenty of us do.
 It’s several purposes include preservation, flavoring, pickling, and medicinal use.
 It has a good history in ancient Africa, China, and Greece as a health aid.
-Apple cider vinegar contains antimicrobial and antioxidant abilities, and some research is available to back up a few wellness claims of it’s benefits, says Dietitian Avni Kaul.
+Apple cider vinegar contains antimicrobial and antioxidant abilities, and some research is available to back up a few wellness claims of it’s benefits, says Dietician Avni Kaul.

 When you mix apples, sugar, and yeast and let it ferment, it makes apple cider vinegar.
 Over multiple weeks, the yeast will digest the sugar to produce alcohol.
 Once it happens, natural bacteria will turn the alcohol into the form of acetic acid, which is where the pungent odor and taste of apple cider vinegar comes from.
 Apple cider vinegar has multiple uses as stated above and one of them is for our health.

-Dietitian Avni Kaul Shares the Benefits of Apple Cider Vinegar
+Dietician Avni Kaul Shares the Benefits of Apple Cider Vinegar

 Kills harmful bacteria